Port Askaig – Oban

 Ferries to Scotland

-There is usually one weekly sailing from Port Askaig to Oban.
-Caledonian MacBrayne provides the ferry from Port Askaig to Oban.
-Port Askaig Oban ferries cost between $58 and $398, depending on ticket details.
-Prices exclude any service fees.
-Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.
+The Port Askaig to Oban ferry is operated by Caledonian MacBrayne.
+Port Askaig Oban Ferry timetables change seasonally, use our Deal Finder to get tickets, pricing, schedules and availability.

-The price of a ferry from Port Askaig to Oban typically range between $57* and $396*.
-On average the Port Askaig Oban ferry is $198*.
-The cheapest Port Askaig Oban ferry prices start from $57*.
-The average price for a foot passenger is $57*.
-The average price for a car is $199*.
+Ferry prices for a ferry from Port Askaig to Oban typically range between $47* and $163*.
+On average the Port Askaig Oban ferry is $70*.
+The cheapest Port Askaig Oban ferry prices start from $30*.
+The average price for a foot passenger is $47*.
+The average price for a Port Askaig Oban car ferry is $165*.

 More routes than anyone else.